bitcoin-core/secp256k1/doc/safegcd_implementation.md

 # The safegcd implementation in libsecp256k1 explained

-This document explains the modular inverse implementation in the `src/modinv*.h` files.
+This document explains the modular inverse and Jacobi symbol implementations in the `src/modinv*.h` files.
 It is based on the paper
 ["Fast constant-time gcd computation and modular inversion"](https://gcd.cr.yp.to/papers.html#safegcd) by Daniel J. Bernstein and Bo-Yin Yang.
 The references below are for the Date: 2019.04.13 version.